notionparallax/blog/_posts/2016-01-06-time-factors.md

 There really should be an iframe here :(
 </iframe>

-The problem is that the <em>how</em> is only specified as <em>do things better</em>.
-Finding an actionable <em>how</em> is going to be hard.
+The problem is that the _how_ is only specified as _do things better_.
+Finding an actionable _how_ is going to be hard.

 # Conclusion

 I've presented 7 ideas.
 They don't explain everything about time but I've found them very useful as a common touch-point with people.

 I've tried (not very hard) to keep my opinions to the footnotes.
-I have some conclusions that <em>I've</em> drawn from these premises.
+I have some conclusions that _I've_ drawn from these premises.
 What I'd really like is to see if others come to different conclusions!

 I'll share mine in another post.

 [^1]: This is talked about a lot in The Mythical Man Month, about how many lines of code a person writes in a day.
-Then software people have been trying to <em>not</em> do that ever since.
+Then software people have been trying to _not_ do that ever since.

 [^2]: New York Times <a href="http://www.nytimes.com/learning/general/onthisday/big/0105.html#article">"Ford Gives $10,000,000 To 26,000 Employees"</a>, <i>The New York Times</i>, January 5, 1914, accessed April 23, 2011.